lqc/thinkcspy/source/hello_little_turtles.rst

 the turtle module"*.
 (Remember that Python is case sensitive, so the module name, with a lowercase `t`, is different from the type Turtle.)

-We then create and open what it calls a screen (we would perfer to call it a window), which we assign to variable `wn`.
+We then create and open what it calls a screen (we would prefer to call it a window), which we assign to variable `wn`.
 Every window contains a **canvas**, which is the area inside the window on which we can draw.